Independence Despite COPD

 Taking a proactive role in your COPD now will lead to a brighter future; not only will your efforts make life more comfortable, they can also protect your independent lifestyle for years to come.
-Start with some proven strategies, add a bit of self-confidence, and you’ll be surprised at your ability to take back some control over your COPD symptoms and your life.
+Start with some proven strategies, add a bit of self-confidence, and you will be surprised at your ability to take back some control over your COPD symptoms and your life.

 Staying flexible, fit and energetic is going to help with every aspect of your daily life, so make health and fitness your top priority.
-This involves replacing bad habits with better ones, getting to know how to fuel your body properly, and having the wisdom to know when to rest.
+This involves replacing bad habits with better ones, getting to know how to fuel your body properly and having the wisdom to know when to rest.

 - Rest appropriately.
 Staying active is crucial, but so is resting your body before you overextend yourself.
 Get used to breaking workouts up with short rests.
 For instance, walk a route that has several benches to make use of along the way.

 - Practice pulmonary rehabilitation.
 A pulmonary rehab program ties together education, targeted breathing exercises, coping skills and support for one exceptionally helpful treatment plan.
-Research has shown pulmonary rehab programs can significantly improve quality of life and reduce your chances of hospitalization.
+Research has shown pulmonary rehab programs can significantly improve one's quality of life and reduce your chances of hospitalization.

 Malnutrition and weight loss are common problems with COPD, and they can quickly degrade your whole-body health.
 Food is probably the last thing on your mind when your chest is in pain, but you need to take in enough wholesome calories each and every day to keep your immune system up.
 Most COPD exacerbations come on the heels of an infection, so a strong and healthy immune system is very important.